-In addition to mental impairment, marijuana can have a number of damaging physical side effects.
-Chronic marijuana users are prone to many of the same respiratory ailments as tobacco smokers including difficulty breathing and a greater susceptibility to lung infections.
-Marijuana use elevates the heart rate possibly endangering those with heart problems.
-And use during pregnancy may impair the development of the fetus.
+In addition to mental impairment, marijuana addiction can increase the risk of respiratory ailments and can make the users more susceptible to lung infections.
+Marijuana use also elevates the heart rate, possibly endangering those with heart problems.
+Its use during pregnancy may impair the development of the fetus.

 For individual/s addicted to marijuana, addiction can be a life-long battle.
 As people with marijuana addiction are unable to recognize their problem, treatment for getting sober can often become problematic.
 Negative effects like these and more contribute to the need for an effective treatment for marijuana addiction.